Developer-Nadeem/TheZone-Ecommerce-Store/README.md

 The database is fed with its own sample data, that being products along with their product images and other attributes.

 Once you import the SQL file into the new database you create on [PhpMyAdmin](http://localhost/phpmyadmin) the SQL file executes and the data is fed to the local website.

+The data includes products, product images, prices, stock and so no.

 ## Contributing